I Hear Sirens • Stella Mori [LP]

 Second pressing comes in three variants and in gatefold cover:

-- LTD variant: Sky Blue w/ Black Blob (limited to 75 copies, only available at dunk!festival 2022 - unsold copies will be up for sale in June)
+- LTD variant: Sky Blue w/ Black Blob (limited to 75 copies - dunk!fest edition)

 - EU variant: Trans Green w/ Black Splatter (limited to 250 copies)